Parasites and Diseases of Leafcutter Bees

 1. Harvesting means removing the cocoons from the nesting materials, [link to harvesting leafcutter bees article].
 Unlike mason bees where you can visually see infected larvae, you won't see Chalkbrood with leafcutter bees; it's hidden inside the leafy cocoons.
 When you harvest and remove the cocoons from their nesting cavities the adult bees do not have to crawl through infected cells as they emerge - reducing the spread.

 2. Nesting materials should either be cleaned or replaced before the following season.
 For this reason, we don't recommend drilled blocks of wood or other materials that cannot be opened and properly cleaned.
-Previously used nest materials, like reusable wood trays, should be thoroughly disinfected by submerging in a bleach-water solution (1:3 by volume) for five minutes.
+Previously used nest materials, like reusable wood trays, should be thoroughly disinfected by submerging in a bleach-water solution (Ratio: 1 tsp.
+Bleach to 1 Cup Water). for five minutes.
 Clean wood trays several weeks before leafcutter start flying to give them ample time to dry and air out!

 Cuckoo Bee - Cleptoparasite